 Students can choose between the thesis option and non-thesis option to complete the requirements for the M.S. program.

-Thesis Option: Research opportunities in the Physics Department are broad.
-Faculty members in the Physics Department are doing their research in theoretical and experimental condensed matter physics, nanoscience, solar cells, laser physics, optics, gravitational physics and astrophysics.
+Thesis Option: Research opportunities in the Department of Mathematics and Physics are broad.
+Faculty members in the department are doing their research in theoretical and experimental condensed matter physics, nanoscience, solar cells, laser physics, optics, gravitational physics and astrophysics.
 Students can choose to work with one of the faculty members on a research direction the faculty and the students choose.
 A thesis must be submitted to a committee of 3 faculty members and presented after that in an oral exam.

 Non-thesis Option: Students who already complete all required courses and labs and do not want to do a thesis can fulfill the requirement by taking elective courses from the graduate level courses offered by the Physics Department.